Accelerating Composite Dark Matter Discovery with Nuclear Recoils and the Migdal Effect: Asymmetric Composite Dark Matter

+where $T_r \simeq 0.8~{\rm eV}$ is the temperature of matter-radiation equality, $T_{ca} \simeq m_X/10$ is the $X$ freeze-out temperature, $g_{ca}^*$ is the number of relativistic field degrees of freedom at freeze-out, and $M_{pl}$ is the reduced Planck mass.
 From this we see that in the regime in which consistent cosmological formation can be obtained for dark fermion masses up to and even exceeding $10^{10} \ \rm GeV$.
 The resulting number of dark matter particles contained per composite is well above the saturation threshold, Eq.~\eqref{eq:sat-com-nmin}, and leads to composite masses approximately ranging over $10^{10}$ - $10^{42} \ \gev$, where even larger masses may be obtained for a smaller dilution parameter $\zeta$.
 Thus, the binding field in the composite interior is $\langle \phi \rangle \propto m_X$, and potentially results in highly-energetic signatures, as explored in \cite{Acevedo:2020avd}.
 However, as we will see in the following sections, even if the composites are comparatively less massive and $\langle \phi \rangle$ is correspondingly smaller ($i.e.$ for $\zeta =1$), even a small coupling between $\phi$ and Standard Model nucleons can result in detectable nuclear scattering and ionization processes at underground dark matter experiments.